orourkedd/effects-as-data/README.md

 ```

 ### Pure Functions for Business Logic
 Third, define a pure function that `effects-as-data` can use to perform your business logic.
 This function coordinates your workflow.
-This function does a lot and would normally be difficult to test:
+The function below does a lot and would normally be difficult to test:
 * Reads user input (a Github username).
 * Does a GET request to Github for the user's repositories.
 * Prints the user's repositories in a formatted list